 Plan Your Visit

 Do not visit if you are experiencing symptoms of COVID-19.
-See the full list on the CDC website.
+See the full list of symptoms on the CDC website.

 Coker Arboretum is open dawn to dusk, 365 days a year.

 Leashed pets are welcome (please pick up after them).

 Directions & Parking

 Coker Arboretum is located on the corner of Cameron Avenue and Raleigh Street in Chapel Hill.
 Click here for Google Maps directions.
 Metered parking is available nearby and around downtown Chapel Hill.